 Temple Emanu-El offers learning opportunities nearly every day of the week thanks in part to the generosity of the Koffler and Bornstein families.

 Temple Emanu-El's adult education series is back and better than ever!
-Join us this fall for engaging classes, thought-provoking discussions, and a chance to connect with fellow learners in a lively, welcoming environment.
-Scroll down to see all of our offerings for 2025!
+Join us for engaging classes, thought-provoking discussions, and a chance to connect with fellow learners in a lively, welcoming environment.
+Scroll down to see all of our offerings!

-Tuesdays On Taft dates: Tuesday evenings, November 4–18 & December 2–9 (unless otherwise noted)
+Tuesdays On Taft dates: Tuesday evenings, January 27-February 24, 2026 (unless otherwise noted)

 Evening Schedule: